 The Big Y product is a Y-chromosome direct paternal lineage test.
 That has been designed to explore deep ancestral links on our common paternal tree.
 Big Y tests thousands of known branch markers as well as millions of places where there may be new branch markers.
 The test is intended for those with an interest in advancing science and may also be of great interest to genealogy researchers of a specific lineage.
 To learn more about the methodology and science behind the Big Y test Family Tree DNA has produced a Big Y white paper published August 28, 2014 and sells the Big Y product as a Y-chromosome direct paternal lineage test.

-RDNA testing is not only helpful in placing one’s family geographically in the history of human migration, it can determine a common ancestor in a range of 3 to 10 generations.
+RDNA testing is not only helpful in placing one’s family geographically in the history of human migration but can also determine a common ancestor in a range of 3 to 10 generations.
 For example, several Cottons who have no proven genealogical link to the Rev. John Cotton, who helped found Boston MA in the early 1630s have been linked to his line through DNA test results.
 (Family 11 on this link)